iwouldntbother/CriticalReport/designed/content/Final.001.md

-# Critical Report Draft 005
+# Critical Report

+QQ"What moral issues stem from excessive integration of Artificial Intelligence into creative tools?"

+By William Westwood

 ## Introduction